jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ```

 ::: info
-As such a floating panel will often need a higher ``z-index`` than the rest of the page(-section) it appears in,
+Since such a floating panel will often need a higher ``z-index`` than the rest of the page(-section) it appears in,
 we have set a default value of ``30`` for it.
 This offers enough flexibility to position elements below or above the
 popup.